benjamin-chan/AEAfterBreastCaACT/StudyDocuments/CI prospective studies and ono paper/Proposal for Approach Cognitive impairment 7-22.md

 breast cancer not receiving chemotherapy),  presence or absence of additional endocrine treatment,  age, IQ, education,  mood/anxiety/depression/fatigue

-**With only 4 studies, and possibly not pool-able, I would hesitate to do more than a simple pooled estimate of effect size.**
+**With only 4 studies, and possibly not pool-able, I would hesitate to do more than a simple pooled estimate of effect size.
+I need to take a closer look at the Ono meta-analysis.
+Since it's so recent, I'm thinking that the most we could probably do is to take there results and add on a study or two and see how that new information changes Ono's results.**

+**Looks like Ono was able to use Jenkins.
+I need to see how they did that.**

 **AYSE, you included Bender, Collins, and McDonald, in the zip file of studies you sent me.
 Was I supposed to take a look at those too?
 They didn't see relevent, but maybe I missed something.**